trafero/tstack/docs/quickstart.md

 The [treg](treg.md) service is used to create users with limited access rights; they can only read and write topics that start with their user id.
 This should be all that a normal device needs.

-To test our platform, we can start another interactive bash session:
+To test our platform, we can start another interactive bash session (while leaving the consumer running, so we can see messages coming through):

 ```
-docker run -it   \
-  --net=tstack   \
-  trafero/tstack \
-  bash
+docker-compose run tserve bash
 ```

-At the docker image prompt, register against the treg service, using the [tregister](tregister.md) command line tool:
+At the docker image prompt, register a new user with the [treg](treg.md) service using the [tregister](tregister.md) command line tool.
+Change the REGKEY_TO_CHANGE value if you changed it in the docker-compose file.

 ```
-tregister --regkey=REGKEY --regservice=http://treg0:8000/register.json
+tregister --regkey=REGKEY_TO_CHANGE --regservice=http://treg:8000/register.json
 ```

 This will create a configuration file called /etc/trafero/settings.yml containing  access information for a new tserve user: